jasontoups-dfinity/react-component-library/memory-bank/official-documentation/shadcn.md

 # ShadCN UI Documentation

-This document contains key information about ShadCN UI, focusing on the most important aspects for our React Playground template.
+This document contains key information about ShadCN UI, focusing on the most important aspects for our React Component Library template.

 ## What is ShadCN UI?